BBSP Preview Weekend

 UNC offers a highly collaborative research environment, and our students receive outstanding doctoral and career training.
 UNC is 1 of only 17 institutions awarded an NIH training grant (BEST award) to provide students exposure to various career options.
 Diverse Issues in Higher Education recently (December 2019) ranked UNC Chapel Hill 1st nationally for PhD completion by African-American scholars in the biological and biomedical sciences and 3rd nationally for total minority PhD completion in the biological and biomedical sciences.
 Additionally, the BBSP provides students access to >300 faculty affiliated with 14 PhD programs in the Schools of Medicine, Pharmacy, Public Health, Dentistry, and the College of Arts and Sciences.
 Our vibrant and diverse research community is an outstanding place to launch your research career, and Chapel Hill and the surrounding areas are a great place to live.

 Who Should Apply?

-This program is open to undergraduate seniors, postbacs, and others who plan to apply to BBSP in November 2020.
+This program is open to undergraduate seniors, postbaccs, and others who plan to apply to BBSP in Fall 2020.
 Members of groups historically underrepresented and underserved in the biomedical sciences at the graduate level are strongly encouraged to apply.
 These groups include individuals with disabilities, from Hispanic/Latinx backgrounds, Black/African Americans, American Indians/Native Americans, Alaska Native, and natives of Hawaii or Pacific Islanders.

 Application Instructions -Click HERE to access the application.